 Flats should have a place in every woman's wardrobe.
-If worn correctly, flat shoes can be as stylish and fun as their high-heeled counterparts, and they often have the advantage of comfort that high heels will never beat.
+If worn correctly, flat shoes can be as stylish and fun as their high-heeled counterparts.
+And they often have the advantage of comfort that high heels will never beat.

 So, whether you're short, tall, or somewhere in between, give your feet a break every once in a while and slip into a pair of comfortable flats.
 Use the following guidelines to be sure that your fashion-rating is high even when your heels aren't.

 Since flats usually aren't as dynamic as heels, look for flats in fashionable colors, lush materials and rich textures to help jazz up your look without having to resort to higher heels.

 To make up for the simple styling of many flats, consider prettying up your outfit with ultra-feminine wrap tops, flared sleeves and layered shirts to help convey a head to toe "ballerina" look.

 Having no heel on your shoes can make your legs appear shorter.
-If wearing flats with skirts, shoot for a hemline that is above the knee, to regain a look of length to your leg.
-Wearing flats with longer skirts can give you a dowdy appearance.
+If wearing flats with skirts, shoot for a hemline that is above the knee, to visually lengthen your legs.

 Capri pants and flats are a match made in heaven, but if you're wearing long pants, make sure they aren't too long.
 Having the hem of your jeans or slacks drag the floor, not only looks sloppy, it's also a great way to ruin a pair of pants.